jrbeverly/profile/README.md

 ### Why not minify with ___?

 The static pages are minified using [`Minify CLI`](https://github.com/tdewolff/minify/tree/master/cmd/minify) for the simple reason of tinkering.
-I wanted to be able to fiddle with various ways of optimizing an static HTML project, and a one page user profile project seemed to be the perfect fit.
+I wanted to be able to fiddle with various ways of optimizing a static HTML project, and a one page user profile project seemed to be the perfect fit.

 ## Deployment